vykuang/nba-stats-streamlit/docs/docker.md

   - In `.log_model()`, used `artifact_path="sk_model"`
   - In `mlflow.register_model()`, set `model_uri` to `/model`
   - Set as ENV VAR `MLFLOW_ARTIFACT_PATH`
+  - Reset metadata involved with the experiment (reset the .db and ./mlruns volume), otherwise the new `artifact_path` does not update
+  - re-run experiments

 #### streamlit